digital-dream-labs/oskr-owners-manual/doc/oskr_owners_manual.md

 On the first screen you will see several options referring to **Console Variables**.
 These are used to provide various flags to change behavior of Vector, gather information, and more.
-Th

 ## self test